MargaretKrutikova/focus-timer-revery/README.md

 esy run
 ```

-> __NOTE:__ The first build will take a while - building the OCaml compiler and dependencies takes time!
+> **NOTE:** The first build will take a while - building the OCaml compiler and dependencies takes time!
 Subsequent builds, though, should be very fast.

-### JavaScript build
+### Run tests

+Use esy sandboxes for running tests:

-- `esy '@js' install`
+- `esy '@test' install`
-- `esy '@js' build`

-You can run and test the JS build with:
-- `esy '@js' run`
+- `esy '@test' run`

-This will start up a local web server.

 ### Releasing